csuzhangxc/vvv/viewer/README.txt

 This package contains the V^3, the Versatile Volume Viewer.
 Copyright (c) 2003-2012 by Stefan Roettger.

+The Versatile Volume Viewer is a volume renderer that displays regular volumetric data such as medical CT or MRI scans in 3D and at real-time.
+For best rendering performance an NVIDIA GTX 560, 570 or 580 graphics card is recommended!

 The volume viewer is licensed under the terms of the GPL (see http://www.gnu.org/copyleft/ for more information on the license).
 Any commercial use of the code or parts of it requires the explicit